pivotal/docs-tap/getting-started.md

 Follow these steps to install the OOTB Testing+Scanning supply chain:

-  > **Note:** When leveraging both TBS and Grype in your Tanzu Application Platform supply chain, you can receive enhanced scanning coverage for Java workloads that includes application runtime layer dependencies.
+  > **Note:** When leveraging both TBS and Grype in your Tanzu Application Platform supply chain, you can receive enhanced scanning coverage for Java and Node.js workloads that includes application runtime layer dependencies.

 >**Important:** The grype must be installed for scanning.